-In this ideal world, a redundant sever could be taken off line, booted from a new master operating system image, fully patched and configured, and have required applications deployed to the new server with some form of semi automatic deployment process.
+In this ideal world, a redundant server could be taken offline, booted from a new master operating system image, fully patched and configured, and have required applications deployed to the new server with some form of semi-automatic deployment process.
 Data would be on data volumes, untouched.
 Upgrades would be re-installs, not upgrades.
 Applications would be well understood and trivial to install and configure, and system administrators would know exactly what is required for an application to function.
 All the random cruff of dead files that accumulates on servers would get purged.
 Life would be good.

 Obviously if you've ever installed to /usr/local/bin, or descended into CPAN hell, or if you've ever run the install wizard with your eyes closed and fingers crossed, you are not likely to have success with the 're-install everything' plan unless you've got duplicate hardware and can install and test in parallel.

 We are starting to follow this strategy on a subset of our Solaris infrastructure.
 Some of our applications are literally deployed directly from Subversion to app servers, including binaries, war files, jars and all.
 So a WAN boot from flar, followed by a scripted zone creation and an SVN deploy of the entire application in theory will re-create the entire server, ready for production.